Endeios/java-kata/kata.md

 LU: "Just run, like this, with just the sample code inside"

-BR: Yes, we want to be sure that we start from somethinf that works, otherwise we cannot tell why test fail, if the do not execute, right?"
+BR: Yes, we want to be sure that we start from something that works, otherwise we cannot tell why test fail, if they do not execute, right?"

 LU: Tak jo